polygomic/polygomic-edge/README.md

 To find out more about Polygomic, visit the [official website](https://polygon.technology/).

 WARNING: This is a work in progress so architectural changes may happen in the future.
-The code has not been audited yet, so please contact [Polygon Edge team](mailto:edge@polygon.technology) if you would like to use it in production.
+The code has not been audited yet, so please contact [Polygomic Edge team](mailto:edge@polygon.technology) if you would like to use it in production.

 ## Documentation 📝

-If you'd like to learn more about the Polygon Edge, how it works and how you can use it for your project, please check out the **[Polygon Edge Documentation](https://docs.polygon.technology/docs/edge/overview/)**.
+If you'd like to learn more about the Polygon Edge, how it works and how you can use it for your project, please check out the **[Polygomic Edge Documentation](https://docs.polygon.technology/docs/edge/overview/)**.

 ---